aziis98/website-2023/src/pages/articles/gtk-select2d-widget.md

 And then I fixed the places where it was using the wrong coordinate system when dragging points around.

 Then I noticed I didn't like the technique it was using to move the points around.
-I decided it would be nicer it clicking on the canvas just moved the nearest point to the mouse position.
+I decided it would be nicer if clicking on the canvas just moved the nearest point to the mouse position.
 So first I asked

 > _The `get_closest_point` function should return the index of the closest point by distance and true or false based on if its distance is less than 25_